scarlettperry/new-art-city/README.md

 # New Art City!

-*New Art City*, an information gathering application for art lovers/casual enthusiasts to browse and bookmark current art exhibitions in NYC.
+*New Art City!*, an information gathering application for art lovers/casual enthusiasts to browse and bookmark current art exhibitions in NYC.

 ## Application Features
 - User can filter art exhibits by multiple media categories.